-Data Analysis: Data analysis is a tool for identifying potential payment errors and trends in utilization, referral patterns, formulary changes, and other indicators of potential fraud, waste or abuse once identified.
+Data Analysis: Data analysis is a tool for identifying potential payment errors and trends in utilization, referral patterns, formulary changes, and other indicators of potential fraud, waste or abuse, as well as in investigating cases of potential fraud, waste or abuse once identified.
 Data analysis compares claim information and other related data (e.g., the provider registry) to identify potential errors and /or potential fraud by claim / prescription drug event characteristics (e.g., drugs provided, diagnoses, providers, or beneficiaries) individually or in the aggregate.
 Data analysis is an integrated, on-going component of fraud detection and prevention activity.